Päivi Hiltunen-Toivio

 Päivi Marjatta Hiltunen-Toivio (born 24 April 1952 in Helsinki) is a Finnish lawyer and diplomat.
-She was the Finnish Ambassador to Jakarta.
-She was in charge from 15 August 2014 to 2018.
-She started with the Ministry for Foreign Affairs in 1979.
+She served as Ambassador of Finland to Indonesia, based in Jakarta, from 2014 to 2018.
+She joined the Ministry for Foreign Affairs of Finland in 1979.

-Hiltunen-Toivio worked before Jakarta to become Finland's ambassador in Prague, in the Czech Republic, where she started on 1 September 2010, and before that she worked as the Consul General of Finland in Shanghai and various positions at the Finnish Embassy in Paris and at the Finnish EU Delegation in Brussels.
+Before her posting in Jakarta, Hiltunen-Toivio served as Ambassador of Finland to Prague, the Czech Republic, from 2010 to 2014.
+Earlier in her diplomatic career, she served as Consul General of Finland in Shanghai and held various positions at the Embassy of Finland in Paris and at Finland’s Permanent Representation to the European Union in Brussels.

-Hiltunen-Toivio has worked in Finland for several EU-related positions, such as Deputy Secretary of the EU Presidency Secretariat of the Ministry of Foreign Affairs, Head of Unit for EU Enlargement at the EU Department and Special Adviser to EU Affairs at the Prime Minister's Office.
-She also worked at the Ministry of Foreign Affairs' Political, Trade Policy, Legal and Protocol Department.
+In Finland, Hiltunen-Toivio held several EU-related posts, including Deputy Secretary of the EU Presidency Secretariat at the Ministry for Foreign Affairs, Head of the Unit for EU Enlargement in the ministry’s Department for Europe, and Special Adviser for EU Affairs at the Prime Minister’s Office.
+She also worked in the ministry’s Political Department, Trade Policy Department, Legal Department and Protocol Department.